 When it comes to getting a visa for the UK there are several different options for being granted a visa.
 If you are planning to come to the UK for a significant amount of time then you will normally require having a job offer in place before you apply for the visa.
 Getting a job in one of the occupations that are on the UK Shortage Occupation List will greatly help in obtaining your visa.
 We take a look at what makes the list a great way to get into the UK.

 The list is published by the UK government and it details professions that the UK is deemed to have a lack of workers for.
 This means that these skills are being highly sought after by the UK and getting a visa to do one of these jobs is noticeably easier.
-You will still need to seek advice from a solicitor in obtaining your Tier 2 work visa.
+You will still need to seek advice from our immigration solicitors in obtaining your Tier 2 work visa.
 However, if you have a job offer from one of the professions on the list then you are going to have an easier time of it.
 The list is regularly updated by the UK government having mind to the current workforce in the UK and the skills shortages it is seeking.

 Well, when you apply for a Tier 2 work visa it is progressed based on a points-scoring exercise.
 To be granted the visa you need to score at least 70 points to be able to qualify.
 If you have a job offer in place with a certificate of sponsorship from your future employer then this grants you 30 points.
 If your job is on the Shortage List then you automatically get an additional 30 points.
 This means that you only need a few more points to qualify, which are normally easily covered.
 You generally only need to provide your certificate of sponsorship if your job is on the list rather than having to provide proof of qualification or proof of earnings as well.
 You will also be charged less for your application.

 As mentioned before this is updated several times a year, but it features the likes of the following professions: